 You may not want to divorce or dissolve the partnership yet but need a more formal arrangement until you make that final decision.
 A Separation agreement gives you security and flexibility without having to go to court.

-To divorce or dissolve the partnership in the easiest possible way will probably mean that you will be divorcing or dissolving the partnership on the basis that you have been apart for two years and you both consent (in England and Wales) or on the basis that you have been apart for one year and you both consent (in Scotland).
-Set out how you want to divide your money and possessions now and avoid a fight in the future.
-For more information, read Grounds for divorce and Grounds for divorce in Scotland.
+In Scotland, to divorce or dissolve the partnership in the easiest possible way will probably mean that you will be divorcing or dissolving the partnership on the basis that you have been apart for one year and you both consent (in Scotland).